ricky9667/return-tw-wca/README.md

 # Return Taiwan WCA

 A web extension that changes `Chinese Taipei` back to `Taiwan` on all WCA results.
-This extension currently replaces english and chinese text only.

 ## How to develop or use locally